omartgabr/C-plus-plus/QuantFinance/Implied Volatility/README.md

 Implied Volatility: \
-This program computes the implied volatility of a European call option with the Black Scholes model by implementing the interval bisection method, root-finding algorithm, and template function programming.
+This program computes the implied volatility of a European call option with the Black Scholes model by implementing the numerical method known as interval bisection and the root-finding algorithm using template function programming.

 Root-Finding Algorithm: